 The long-term fire management measures that are the Renewal Corporation's obligations will begin on LSO and end when the License Surrender is effective.
 These long-term measures, specifically the fire suppression and detection equipment, will provide fire management benefits long after License Surrender is effective through the cooperative agreements with fire agency successors.
-The Renewal Corporation will undertake to reach such cooperative agreements in the first quarter of 2022, and it will purchase and install the various long-term measures as specified in such agreements.
+The Renewal Corporation entered into Memoranda of Understanding (MOUs) with ODF in June 2021, CalFire in April 20221, and Siskiyou County Fire Chiefs Association (SCFCA) in August 2022.
+The Renewal Corporation will purchase and install the various long-term measures as specified in the MOUs.